MailTape/MailTape-v1/_posts/2021-03-14-Thijsenterprise.md

 Sarah: **"**Love this rendition of Ain't No Sunshine, it's a bit darker and more ominious in the most enticing way.
 Rahsaan Kirk's flute playing turns the track into a different world.**"**

 ## [Triorität](https://trioritaet.bandcamp.com/album/alg0) – Bonopo
-Sarah: **"**So many layers in this one, it feels like a floating dream of synths and jazz piano :) The organ currents that lead, layer, and also clash are so wonderfully grounded against the organic percussions.
-The whhiirling wonderland of synths forgets any notion of time.
-I love the jazz percussion breaks by the midpoint,**"**
+Sarah: **"**So many layers in this one, it feels like a floating dream of synths and jazz piano :) The organ currents that lead, layer, and then clash just as easily are grounded against the balance of organic percussions.
+The whirling wonderland of synths and chimes makes me forget any notion of time.
+The jazz percussion breaks by the midpoint are just as surprising as the piano takeover.**"**

 ## [Gábor Szabó](https://www.discogs.com/artist/22851-Gabor-Szabo)– Ferris Wheel
 Sarah: **"**This one comes off of my favorite Gábor Szabó album, [Dreams](https://lightintheattic.net/releases/6556-dreams) (1968).
 Such a phenomenal jazz-crossover; the album is a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, tied into soft-swaying samba movements against African drums and the ever-evolving jazz structures that underlay them.
 Szabó's guitar effortlessly glides along the song's development, this whole track moves like silk.**"**